Ceterai/Enternia/humanoid/alta/README.md

 While playable alta subspecies all have ~~female~~ feminine body types, this folder also contains `malehead.png` for proper quest displays.

+Other than that, currently this species only defines 2 feminine gender options - altaya and kaitera.

+> **Note:** this might change in the future, if the alta species will need to fit more than 2 variations.
+Currently, only altaya and kaitera variations are playable, which might change with introduction of kaiters, alters and altaris.

 ## Horns

 The `horns` folder contains currently unused horns.